 4. Provide Supporting Documents

 Transcripts must be in the original language, accompanied by a certified English translation, and contain ALL college or university academic credits and grades.
 The transcripts must be sent directly to the Marshall University Admissions office by the Registrar or equivalent at institution that you attended.
-Additionally, you are required to have an evaluation completed by an approved evaluation agency.

 Proof of your proficiency in English may be certified by submitting one of the following: